1178 Broadway -- Burlingame, California 94010

 The sun shines brightly in St. Helena and many people were commenting that Dr. Larry had been the victim of some sort of brain-frying.
 Who, after all, in their right mind, would consider starting a winery to specialize in Zinfandel and Petite Sirah?

-The Williams' duo purchased Frog's Leap and Turley Wine Cellars took over the former frog farm.
+The Williams' duo purchased Frog's Leap (opening a winery in Rutherford) and Turley Wine Cellars took over the former frog farm location.

 The original winemaker was Dr. Turley's famed sister, Helen Turley.
 The keyword here is "was."
-The assistant winemaker, Ehren Jordan, is now The Winemaker.
+The assistant winemaker, Ehren Jordan, became The Winemaker.
+Now Ehren has his own gig and Tegan Passalacqua is the winemaker in Napa, while Karl Wicka takes care of the Paso Robles wines.

-The Turley wines have achieved "cult" status and are offered on secondary markets for amazingly steep prices.
+The Turley wines have achieved "cult" status and had been offered on secondary markets for amazingly steep prices.
+As production levels have increased thanks to new vineyards coming on board, this has not been as much of an issue.

 We receive a few bottles of Turley wines and always include them in our blind-tastings, allowing a greater number of people to, at least, have a chance to experience these.

 Turley is a believer in achieving the maximum from the various grapes and vineyards.
 Yields in the vineyards, for example, are suppressed in hopes of producing a more flavorful grape.
-I recall tasting a Robert Mondavi Zinfandel and being impressed.
+I recall, ages ago, tasting a Robert Mondavi Zinfandel and being impressed.
 The following vintage, Mondavi's wine was not so hot.
 An enologist at Mondavi explained why: "Helen Turley."

 She enticed the grower to sell his old vines' fruit to Turley Wine Cellars, instead.